rdelga80/vite-portfolio/src/assets/articles/17-building-fastapi-strawberry-nextjs-rsc-pt3.md

 ---

-One of the biggest differences that I found between Strawberry and a standard FastAPI REST solution is how to handle a database session.
+One of the biggest differences that I've found between Strawberry and a the standard FastAPI REST solution is how to handle a database session.

-I posted previous at the thoroughness of [FastAPI's documentation on connecting endpoints and databases](https://fastapi.tiangolo.com/tutorial/sql-databases/#create-the-database-tables), and this translates very simply as:
+I posted previous about the thoroughness of [FastAPI's documentation on connecting endpoints and databases](https://fastapi.tiangolo.com/tutorial/sql-databases/#create-the-database-tables), and my implementation for it is:

 ```python
 # domains/core/database.py